ReferenceType/StandardNetworkLibrary/README.md

 # Standard Network Library
-High Performance, easy to use network library supporting 16k+ concurrent clients.
+High Performance, easy to use network library supporting 16k+ concurrent clients on all provided topologies.
+Designed for distributed realtime concurrent applications over LAN or Internet.
 </br>Provides infrastructure for high throughput message passing, P2P, Nat Traversal, Reliable Udp.
-</br>This repository consist of main core assembly and several serialization spesific implementation assemblies.
+</br>This repository consist of main core assembly and several serialization spesific sub assemblies.
 ## Core Network Library
  Network Library, which is the core of entire network library.
-It has all the logic associated with the network system and sub systems, starting from raw bytes to abstractions such as P2P lobbies.
-It provides generic templates to be used with any serialization methodology.
+Includes all logic associated with the network systems, starting from raw bytes to abstractions such as P2P lobbies.
+It provides generic templates to be used with any type of serialization.

 ### Core Components
-Plug&Play high performance models, working with raw bytes.
+Plug&Play mature high performance models, working with raw bytes.
+Also used as base for complex abstracted models.
 - ```Tcp Server/Client model``` with dynamic buffering and queueing sub systems, bytes can come fragmented like regular sockets.
 - ```Tcp Byte Message Server/Client``` where bytes are sent with 4 byte lenght header.
 It ensure atomic message delivery without fragmentation.
-- ```Udp Server/Client``` standard udp with optimised for performance.
+- ```Udp Server/Client``` udp system where a server is emulated with optimised for performance.
 - ```Reliable Udp Client/Server``` where modern TCP protocol is implemented over Udp.
 - Secure variants of all of the above(SSL with TLS for Tcp, Symetric Key AES for Udp).